High Net Worth Tax Strategies

 1. Minimize Use of Active Management for Brokerage Accounts

-One of our clients came to us after generating $375,000 in realized capital gains in 2016 in her actively managed brokerage accounts.
+One of our clients came to us after generating $375,000 in realized capital gains in 2016 in her actively managed brokerage accounts from another firm.
 That led to sky-high taxes.
 The following year, we lowered her realized gains to 0, which reduced her taxes for that year by 30%.

 Does a 30% tax cut sound nice to you?
 She was quite pleased.

-If you’d like to learn tax reduction strategies – specifically as they apply to your portfolio, you’re encouraged to contact Hutch Ashoo, CEO and Co-Founder of Pillar Wealth Management.
-As a fee-only, Independent, Fiduciary Financial Advisor, he can share specific tax strategies applicable to you as a high or ultra-high net worth investor.
+If you’d like to learn high net worth tax strategies – specifically as they apply to your portfolio – you’re encouraged to contact Hutch Ashoo, CEO and Co-Founder of Pillar Wealth Management.
+As a fee-only, independent, fiduciary financial advisor, he will share specific tax strategies applicable to you as a high or ultra-high net worth investor.
 You can get a deeper look at his approach by reading his book about how to protect your ultra-high net worth status, and it’s yours for free.

 Like equities, taxable bonds produce capital gains every time the fund manager buys or sells securities, as this Fidelity article makes clear.
 You may also have to pay taxes on your gains when you sell your shares in the bond.

-This is why, as this Investopedia article explains, taxable bond funds tend to be a bad deal – specifically for high net worth investors.
-Because you pay at the highest tax rate, you stand to gain a greater tax reduction by focusing instead on municipal bonds.
+This is why, as this Investopedia article explains, taxable bond funds tend to be a bad deal – specifically for high-net-worth investors.
+Because you pay the highest tax rate, you stand to gain a greater tax reduction by focusing instead on municipal bonds.
 Dividends from municipal bonds are not charged with federal taxes, and they often incur no state taxes either.

 In general, the higher your tax bracket, the worse taxable bonds become as an investment vehicle.

-This is one reason why you can’t just look at the annual average rate of return when selecting a bond fund, because those are pre-tax returns.
-A taxable bond with a 5% return is probably a worse deal than a municipal bond with a 2.5% return – especially for high net worth investors in high tax states like California.
+This is one reason why you can’t just look at the annual average rate of return when selecting a bond fund because those are pre-tax returns.
+A taxable bond with a 5% performance is probably a worse deal than a municipal bond with a 2.5% return – especially for high net-worth investors in high-tax states like California.
 If you need help finding a financial advisor who understands these nuances, click here to read our free guide.

 Need High Net Worth Tax Planning and Investment Help?